How to tune a Carburetor

 if you will keep turning the screw to the left you will add more air.

-how to find the highest rpm: some times after a certain point if you will keep turning the screw it won't affect rpm. in that case turn it right again and notice the point when it starts to decrease rpm from that point turn it back and you will get the highest rpm.
+If after a certain point turning the screw doesn't affect RPM, turn it right again and notice when it starts to decrease RPM.
+From that point, turn it back until you achieve the highest RPM.

 Idle Mixture Adjustment Screw in this case ( Air Screw)